 Okay, so maybe they're not magic, but they will seem that way to the kids, and this one is quite easy.
-Just inflate and tie up a balloon, then stick it outside and watch it deflate.
+Just inflate a balloon and and tie the end, then stick it outside and watch it deflate.
 Bring it back inside to warm up and watch it re-inflate.
-(This is a nice lesson in the volume of a gas, in this case, air volume, changes with temperature, shrinking in the cold, as its density increases, and expanding in the heat, as its density decreases.)
+(This is a nice lesson in how the volume of a gas, in this case, air, changes with temperature, shrinking in the cold, as its density increases, and expanding in the heat, as its density decreases.)

 Make your own snow

 This one is for those of you experiencing really cold temperatures.
-Meteorologist Eric Holthaus demonstrates it nicely in a video posted to Youtube (see it also below): If it's cold enough outside, you can take some boiling water throw it up in the air (make sure it will blow away from you), and it will freeze into snow.
-When Holthaus did his experiment in Viroqua, Wis., it was minus 21 F (minus 29 C) with a wind chill of minus 51 F (minus 46 C).
+Meteorologist Eric Holthaus demonstrates it nicely in a video posted to Youtube: If it's cold enough outside, you can take some boiling water throw it up in the air (make sure it will blow away from you), and it will freeze into snow.
+When Holthaus did his experiment in Viroqua, Wisconsin, it was minus 21 degrees Fahrenheit (minus 29 degrees Celsius) with a wind chill of minus 51 degrees F (minus 46 degrees C).

 Do NOT try this at home